Staghorn Sumac: Herbal Remedy for Heart Disease, Diabetes, and ColitisMichael Vertolli, RH August 22, 2019

-The berry season starts with gooseberries in late June and ends with blackberries in late August.
+The berry season starts with wild strawberries in mid-June and ends with blackberries in late August.
 When I’m out wandering around in the woods and fields, I’m always grateful when I come across a good crop of berries and can enjoy a handful or two and then carry on, leaving most of them for the birds and mammals that depend on them for their sustenance.

 When it comes to berries, not all of them are what they appear to be.
-One of my favourites are not particularly juicy and don’t look very appetizing.
-They are the fruits of staghorn sumac (also spelled sumach).
-These clusters of fuzzy, red berry-like fruits make a refreshing drink that I love to enjoy on a warm summer day.
+One of my favourites is not particularly juicy and doesn’t look very appetizing.
+It is the fruit of staghorn sumac (Rhus typhina).
+These clusters of fuzzy, red berry-like fruits make for a refreshing drink that I love to enjoy on a warm summer day.

 The best way to prepare it is to steep some of the fruits in water in a clear glass container placed in the sun for a couple of hours.
-This is what is called a sun tea.
+This is what is called a ‘sun tea’.
 When it’s ready, it will be similar in colour to pink lemonade.
 Strain it through cheesecloth to remove the fine hairs, put it in the fridge or add some ice, and enjoy!
-The flavour is somewhere between lemonade and cranberry juice.
+The flavour is somewhere between lemonade and cranberry juice, although the sourness is more like apples or strawberries as it is primarily due to malic acid rather than citric acid.
 You can add a sweetener if you want, but you will need to experiment with the amount of fruits to use.
 Everyone likes it a bit different.
 Just remember that, like lemon or lime, it can get really sour and astringent if you use too much.
 If that happens, just dilute it with more water.

-Staghorn sumac (Rhus typhina) is the most common of three species that grow in Ontario.
+Staghorn sumac (also spelled sumach) is the most common of three species that grow in Ontario.
 The other two are smooth sumac (R. glabra) and fragrant sumac (R. aromatica).
-They are members of the Cashew family.
-The only other genus from this family that occurs in Ontario is Toxicodendron, which includes poison ivy, poison oak and poison sumac.
+They are members of the cashew family.
+The only other genus from this family that occurs in Ontario is Toxicodendron, which includes poison ivy, poison oak, and poison sumac.
 These species, which contain a resin that many people react to, are very closely related to the sumacs and were formerly included in the Rhus genus.
 Although it is rare, a few people who are highly allergic to poison ivy may also react to sumac.
-Those most likely to react to it are people who also react to cashews, pistachios or mangos, which are from the same family.
+Those most likely to react to it are people who also react to cashews, pistachios or mangoes, which are from the same family.
 If you aren’t sure, before drinking sumac, rub some of the tea on the back of your hand and let it dry.
-If you don’t get a rash within an hour or so it should be fine to drink it.
+If you don’t get a rash within an hour or so, you should be fine to drink it.

-I only use staghorn sumac because it is the most common species in our area.
-Historically it has been used interchangeably with smooth sumac and to a lesser extent fragrant sumac.
-The fact that the first two species can hybridize in areas where their range overlaps is another strong indication of their close relationship and the likelihood that they have similar constituents and therapeutic properties.
-Therefore the information presented here is likely to apply to all three sumac species that are native to Ontario.
+I use staghorn sumac exclusively because it is the most common species in our area.
+Historically, it has been used interchangeably with the other two species.
+The fact that they can hybridize in areas where their range overlaps is another strong indication of their close relationship and the likelihood that they have similar constituents and therapeutic properties.

-Staghorn sumac is an excellent herb for the treatment of inflammatory conditions of the urinary tract whether or not they are due to infection.
+Staghorn sumac is an excellent herb for the treatment of inflammatory conditions of the urinary tract, whether or not they are due to infection.
 It will reduce inflammation, promote tissue healing, and help reduce infection due to many kinds of bacteria as well as Candida albicans.
-Although I am not certain, I suspect that sumac will help reduce prostate inflammation as well.
+Sumac helps to reduce prostate inflammation as well.

 Sumac also has more general anti-inflammatory properties and is beneficial in the treatment of rheumatic conditions such as rheumatoid arthritis and gout.

-Sumac is helpful for the treatment of fever and respiratory infections.
-It helps to dry out the sinuses in colds, sinus infections and allergies.
+Sumac is useful for the treatment of fever and respiratory infections.
+It helps to dry out the sinuses in colds, sinus infections, and allergies.
 It is a very safe herb and can be used for the treatment of childhood fevers such as chicken pox and measles.

 Sumac is an excellent herb for the treatment of cardiovascular conditions.
-It improves circulation, helps lower blood pressure and is a mild heart tonic.
+It improves circulation, helps lower blood pressure, and is a mild heart tonic.
+(Ed note: This makes it one of the valuable herbal remedies for heart disease.)
 It reduces inflammation of the blood vessels in conditions like varicose veins, hemorrhoids, and even more serious conditions such as arteriosclerosis.